Market intelligence for international student recruitment from ICEF

 Many governments stepping up recruitment of American students and researchers

 It didn’t take long for European and Asian governments to capitalise on the Trump administration’s hostile rhetoric and actions toward elite US universities.
-In Spain, Norway, and France, governments have positioned their countries as a “refuge” for the world’s top students, researchers and scientists – and have rolled out substantial investments to recruit US and global talent as part of their strategy.
+In Spain, Norway, and France, governments have positioned their countries as a “refuge” for the world’s top students, researchers and scientists – and have rolled out substantial investments to recruit US talent as part of their strategy.

 Over the past year: